Find Cash Home Buyers in Austin for a Fast, Simple Sale

 If you’re dealing with a cash buyer in Austin, expect an offer to be less than you’d see from an agent-assisted sale.
 “As a rule of thumb,” Hoeke says, “I determine the value based on 70% ARV (After Repair Value).”

-Cash-for-home companies and investors often referred to this as the “70% Rule,” meaning they will offer you about 70% of your home’s after-repair value (ARV), minus their estimated repair costs.
+Cash-for-home companies and investors often referred to this as the “70% Rule,” meaning they will offer you about 70% of your home’s after-repair value (ARV) and then deduct their estimated repair costs.
 A simplified formula might look like this: (Your home’s ARV x .70) – repair costs.

 However, different types of house-buying companies will offer varying amounts for homes.
 As our list above illustrates, there are many types of cash home buyers in Austin.
 There are also national iBuyers who tend to pay more than investors and “we buy houses” companies because iBuyers look for homes in better condition.
 An iBuyer might pay you 85% or more of market value while charging a fee for their services, often around 5% or higher.

-A home’s value, and thus the offer price, can be decreased by the extent of damage – or, put another way, the cost of repairs necessary to make it sellable.
+A home’s value, and thus the offer price, can be decreased by the extent of damage.
+Put another way, the cost of repairs necessary to make it sellable.
 “Deferred maintenance can result in a lower price,” Speed says.
 So can neighborhood-specific comparable sales (called “comps”) that are low.

 According to Hoeke, other things can impact the amount of the offer you might receive from a cash-for-homes company, such as the interest rate.
 In a cooling market, prices and values can come down.